volodymyrss/data-analysis/README.md

 weak points are:

 * special effort is needed to design the pipeline in the form of the pure funtions. however, there are not restrictions on the design within a single DataAnalysis.
-One can argue that this effort is equivalnet to design any analysis pipeline in a way that allows easy and controlled reuse of diverse data.
+One can consider that this effort is equivalnet to design any analysis pipeline in a way that allows easy and controlled reuse of diverse data.
 * analysis graph can be changed as a result of the analysis.
 This process may be confusing for those not familiar with higher order functions and functional programming.
 The framework implements perhaps a good way to make this process easy to intuitively understand.
 * very large analysis may be eventually described by a very large graph.
 Natural shortcuts and aliases for parts of the graph are designed and can be used to avoid this.